thewmh/ts-fundamentals-v3/NOTES.md

 ## Nullish Values

 There are situations where you need to plan for and deal w/ the possibility that values are `null`, `undefined`, or `void`. `null` indicates that there is a value for something and that value is nothing.
-This nothing is very much a defined value, and is certainly a presence — not an absence — of infomation.
+This nothing is very much a defined value, and is certainly a presence — not an absence — of information.

 ```
 const userInfo = {